 Watering the Roots

-In 1974 Jerry Grantham of Pismo Beach was the only shaper of note on California’s Central Coast, and wax was the only surf accessory available, sold at Al’s Sporting Goods in Cayucos, and Water Pro, a San Luis Obispo dive shop.
-The Morro Bay Surf Shop, where the owner, Cool Breezer, sold wax and pipes at the front counter, was the only “surf shop” in the North Coast zone.
+In 1975 Jerry Grantham of Pismo Beach was the only shaper of note on California’s Central Coast, and wax was the only surf accessory available, sold at Al’s Sporting Goods in Cayucos, and Water Pro, a San Luis Obispo dive shop.
+The Morro Bay Surf Shop, where Mike, aka Cool Breezer sold wax and pipes at the front counter, was the only “surf shop” in the North Coast zone.
 The few surfers in SLO were at a loss for one of the most important components of surf culture: a core surf shop.
 Luckily, a couple of guys from LA’s South Bay were about to change that for good.

 In the fall of ’72 Mike Chaney came to Cal Poly SLO on a baseball scholarship.
 1972 was a super-rainy winter, creating sandbars everywhere along with plenty of free afternoons since baseball practice was rained out.
 Back then there were only a few people in the water, and an excess of open space.
 Jim Hall, Mike’s childhood buddy, quickly applied to Cal Poly once hearing about the abundance of empty waves, a phenomenon long since vanished.

 ...more to come!